rigaux/neuma/docsrc/datamgt.rst

         Managing a corpus and its sub-corpuses

-The following actions are
+The following actions are  proposed
-proposed

-  - Editing the corpus, to change its description
+  - Editing the corpus, to change or complete its description
   - Adding a sub-corpus
   - Adding a zip file containing a list of opuses to import in the corpus
   - Importing a zip file
+  - Exporting the corpus content as a zip file

 Editing corpuses
 ================